-Posting details about your packages and prices on your website is a controversial topic in the photography community.
-So, naturally, we asked our online community of Mastin Labs users to give us their thoughts.
+Yet posting details about your packages and prices on your website is actually quite a controversial topic in the photography community.
+So, naturally, we asked our online Mastin Labs community members to give us their thoughts.
 As we expected, our community was relatively split.
-Although there were strong arguments for both, everyone agreed that it’s not a simple decision and that for every argument, there is a counterargument.
+There are strong arguments for both sides, and for every argument there is a counterargument.

 “It’s up to you to price yourself in a way that reflects the quality of your work, aligns with the industry standard, and puts you in a position to scale your business.” - Mastin Labs

-Here are the two biggest themes we’ve identified in the ongoing controversy, and some various aspects to consider when deciding once and for all whether or not you should post your pricing on your photography website.
+We identified two themes in the ongoing controversy, and some various aspects to consider when deciding once and for all whether or not you should post your pricing on your photography website.

-Photographers that are against posting packages and prices on their website pointed out that visitors may see your pricing without first understanding your value proposition, and seek services elsewhere.
-After all, people find the money to pay for the things they really value; so why would you choose to post your pricing forthright without first getting the chance to explain the value of your product?
+Photographers who are against posting packages and prices on their website pointed out that visitors may see your pricing without first understanding your value proposition, and seek services elsewhere.
+People find the money to pay for the things they really value, so why would you choose to post your pricing forthright without granting yourself the opportunity to explain the value of your product?

-When it comes to having the opportunity to show potential clients your value proposition, those in favor of posting prices point out that, with a well-designed website, you can show your value proposition through the quality of photos you display on your site and other, written details presented on your price list.
+When it comes to showing potential clients your value proposition, those in favor of posting prices point out that with a well-designed photography website you can show your value proposition through the quality of photos you display.
+You can also express it in the written details presented on your price list.
 After all, your work should speak for itself, shouldn’t it?

 ADVICE FROM OUR COMMUNITY